teamniteo/niteoweb.click2sell/README.rst

 #.
 Upon creating a new member, Plone sends an email with login password.
 #.
 An ``IMemberCreateEvent`` is emitted upon creating a new member.
 #.
 The new member can now login and use the site.
+#.
+It is possible to create a ``product_id`` to ``group_name`` mapping in
+   Plone Control Panel.
+This means that if a member purchased a product which is listed in this mapping, the member will also be added to a group mapped to this product.

 .. note::

     If a member already exists in Plone, then the ``@@click2sell`` view simply updates ``last_purchase_id`` and ``last_purchase_timestamp`` member fields.
+    The member will also be added to the new product group, but also kept in the old.

 Demo